savoga/savoga.github.io/_machinelearning/logistic-regression.md

 <ins>Estimation</ins>

 The advantage of the logistic loss function is that it is a convex function.
-Hence the ERM problem can be solved efficiently using santard methods.
+Hence the ERM problem can be solved efficiently using standard methods.

 Estimation is done using maximum likelihood.
 Maximum likelihood is finding the parameter that maximizes the probability to have a specific event $(x_i, y_i)$.
 We want to maximize the *à posteriori* probability that depends on $x$: